 Please visit http://www.internetmatters.org/

-Technology is constantly emerging and plays a large part in our children's lives.
-Internet access is not just restricted to a home computer anymore.
+Technology is not just restricted to a home computer anymore.
 Tablets, mobile phones, e-readers, games consoles are widely available and their use is still growing and trends show it will continue to do so.
 Whilst there may be some negatives with e-technology there are far more positives.
 At John Wycliffe we endeavour to teach our children just that and how to behave responsibly and with respect when online.
 We also equip them with the knowledge that they need should they encounter any inappropriate or upsetting online material.

 Although E-Safety has always been addressed and delivered it is now embedded within the Computing curriculum.
 Children learn how to access online content, how to engage and communicate with others via email, how to plan, write and de-bug programs and control objects both real and animated.
 All children are required to adhere to an ICT Acceptable Use Policy and are fully briefed in the use of the school equipment and provided with the skill that they need to be E-Safe.
 This begins in Foundation and carries on as they move through the school.
 Particular attention is paid to keeping personal information safe outside of school and each child has their own personal folder on the school network to store and retrieve their work.
 Obviously use cannot be monitored in the same way outside of the school environment so please help your child stay or become more E-Safe by looking at the links provided on this page.